chf2/sorting_demo/README.md

 Can you give a rough estimate of how long this will take, even with randomized input?
 What factors would go into whether your estimate would be high or low?
 Picking different algorithms to solve a problem can lead to significant differences in application performance at scale.

 When Bubble Sort has finished running, go ahead and play around with the input size a bit more.
-You can specificy the default base and number of runs by modifying SortingDemo::run_performance_tests.
+You can specificy the default base (as well as number of runs for averaging) by modifying `SortingDemo::run_performance_tests`.
 Approximately how long will it take to run this for 100,000 elements, based on how long your machine took to run the other tests?